kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 https://github.com/kriti115/Dataset-Preparation-for-Frame-Field-Learning-using-Orthophotos

 One component of the annotation is not acquired above which is the gt_polygonized.
 For this, either the network needs to run on the existing dataset above or using the pre-trained model so that we have at least one run.
-This run is then used to run the script polygonize_mask.py inside scripts like so:
+This run is then used to run the script polygonize_mask.py inside the scripts folder like so:
 - python polygonize_mask.py -f <path_to_the_respective_binary_mask(gt)> --run_name <name_of_the_run>
 - python polygonize_mask.py -f /home/Evaluation-of-Frame-Field-Learning-using-Orthophotos/PrivateDataset/raw/train/gt/.tif --run_name private_dataset_polygonized_unet_resnet101_pretrained
 The geojsons are saved in the same folder as the binary mask (gt).
 These can be saved inside the gt_polygonized folder of the train folder.